Specialized Lighting FAQ

 Correctional grade lighting refers to luminaires designed for detention centers and prisons that feature reinforced housings, vandal resistance, and secure mounting systems.

-Ligature-resistant lighting refers to luminaires specifically designed to prevent attachment points that could be used for self-harm in behavioral health and correctional environments.
+ligature resistant lighting refers to luminaires specifically designed to prevent attachment points that could be used for self-harm in behavioral health and correctional environments.

-Ligature-resistant fixtures eliminate protrusions and exposed hardware while using tamper-resistant fasteners and sealed housings to prevent attachment points.
+ligature resistant fixtures eliminate protrusions and exposed hardware while using tamper-resistant fasteners and sealed housings to prevent attachment points.

-Ligature-resistant lighting helps reduce the risk of self-harm and improves safety for patients and staff in behavioral health environments.
+ligature resistant lighting helps reduce the risk of self-harm and improves safety for patients and staff in behavioral health environments.

 High-abuse environments require vandal-resistant luminaires designed to withstand impact, tampering, and harsh conditions.